kwonus/Quelle-Obsolete/Clarity-Syntax.md

 This concludes our discussion of labeled statements.
 Now let’s go deeper into extended statements.
 Just keep in mind that regardless of the complexity of an extended command, it can be labeled for shorthand execution.

-However, if an execution ONLY contains PERSISTENCE  verbs, then the key-value pairs affect the session (or the program if @SET is used).
+However, if an execution ONLY contains PERSISTENCE  verbs, then the key-value pairs affect the session (or saved for future sessions if #set or @set is used).
 SESSION scope is always implied when paired with a SEARCH or FILE directive.
 The primary verb of the command always defines the scope.
 For example, configuration variables are always execution scope when combined with a SEARCH directive.
 See the table below for compatibility of directives and the implicit scope of the command.

 | **Primary Directive** | **Secondary Directive(s)** | **Scope**                 |
 | --------------------- | -------------------------- | ------------------------- |